Alex-Stone-Github/simpleServer/README.md

 # simpleServer
-I have heard that go was nice when writtin web servers
+I have heard that go was nice when writting web servers

+Here is a very simple web server that anyone can use as a template.